 Does Rome have Uber?

 Uber is not illegal in Rome, despite many local taxi drivers claiming so.
-It is legal to use Uber in Rome, and the app appears to work – but it’s not the Uber you might be expecting: you will only be able to use Uber Black, Uber Lux and Uber Vans.
+It is legal to use Uber in Rome, and the app appears to work – but it’s not the Uber you might be expecting: you will only be able to use the expensive Uber Black, Uber Lux and Uber Van.